Marathon Des Sables Packing List

 - Compulsory Kit.
 This is part of the deal when you race at the MDS.
 Including anti-venom kit amongst other things.
 Rather than make up your own kit, it’s super easy just to buy it here.

 - Sweatbands.
 I loved these, I wore one on each wrist.
 Used to mop up sweat, blood, sand AND helped protect from sunburn.
-Would defintitely use again.
+Would definitely use again.

 - Wet Wipes.
 Standing shower, toilet breaks.
 Bring these!